Semyon Nadson

-Semyon Yakovlevich Nadson (Семён Яковлевич Надсон; 14 December 1862 – 19 January 1887) was a Russian poet and essayist.
+Semyon Yakovlevich Nadson (Семён Я́ковлевич На́дсон; 14 December 1862 – 19 January 1887) was a Russian poet and essayist.
 He is noted for being the first Jewish poet to achieve national fame in the Russian Empire.

 Biography

 Nadson's father was a Jew who converted to Greek Orthodoxy, and was a civil servant in St. Petersburg.
 When Nadson was two years old, his father died in a lunatic asylum.
 His mother, Antonina Stepanovna Mamontova, was the offspring of an old noble Russian Orthodox family, the Mamontovs.
 She supported her family by working as a housekeeper and teacher.
 She later remarried and settled in Kiev.
 When she died of tuberculosis in 1873, Nadson became the ward of his uncle, I.S.
 Mamontov, an anti-Semite.
 According to his account, he suffered living under his household.

 Nadson studied high school in a military school.
 After graduating in 1879, he joined a cadet school and became a lieutenant of the 148th Caspian Regiment in 1882.
 When he retired in 1884, he traveled to Europe with a female companion, Maria Vatson.
 Upon his return to Russia, Nadson settled in Ukraine.
 He died of tuberculosis in Yalta in 1887.
 He was 24 years old.